ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## The concepts

 Before you plan, define, and implement information barrier policies, get to know the basic underlying concepts.
-With information barriers, you'll work with user accounts, segments, policies, and policy application.
+With information barriers, you'll work with user accounts, attributes defined for user accounts, segments, information barrier policies, and a policy application process.

-- **User accounts** are grouped into non-overlapping **Segments**.
-You can use department, job title, location, team name, or any grouping that makes sense for your organizational needs.
+- **User accounts** have **attributes** that are defined in Azure Active Directory (or Exchange Online).
+Attributes can include department, job title, location, team name, etc.

-- **Segments** are defined in the Office 365 Security & Compliance Center by using an **Attribute** in Azure Active Directory (or Exchange Online).
-(See [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).)
-Defining segments has no effect on users; it sets the stage for information barrier policies that are defined.
+- **Segments** are defined in the Office 365 Security & Compliance Center by with user account **attributes**.
+You can use department, job title, location, team name, or any [supported attribute](information-barriers-attributes.md) to define segments in your organization.
+Defining segments does not effect users until information barrier policies are defined and applied.

 - **Policies** are defined and assigned to individual **Segments**.
 (Each segment cannot be assigned more than one policy.)
-- When you define policies, you choose from two kinds of policies:
+When you define policies, you choose from two kinds of policies:
-    - **Block**: Prevent one segment from communicating with another segment
+    - Policies that prevent one segment from communicating with another segment
-    - **Allow**: Enable one segment to communicate with only other specific segments
+    - Policies that allow one segment to communicate with only certain other segments

 ## The work flow at a glance